mousepawmedia/devdocs/network/source/serverconfig/config.rst

 ##############################################

 We've documented most details relating to how we built our servers.
-This serves (a) as a reference for ongoing maintainance, (b) a training resource for anyone wanting to learn more about LAMP servers, and (c) a way for others to provide feedback on our server architectures.
+This serves (a) as a reference for ongoing maintenance, (b) a training resource for anyone wanting to learn more about LAMP servers, and (c) a way for others to provide feedback on our server architectures.

 ..
-NOTE:: Of course, these guides are provided without warrenty.
+NOTE:: Of course, these guides are provided without warranty.

 If you find errors, omissions, typos, or other problems, or otherwise want to make a suggestion, please file a bug report on Phabricator.